voxpupuli/puppet-graylog_api/REFERENCE.md

 ##### `index_set`

-The name of the index set that stream operates on.
+The prefix of the index set that stream operates on.

 #### Parameters